adriengibrat/jQuery-mousecenter/README.md

 $( 'selector' )
 	// Distance function as data, center area is a 2 * 20px side square.
 	// You can pass function in data argument as well.
-	.centermouseleave( square40, function () {
+	.mousecenterleave( square40, function () {
 		... your code ...
 	} )
 	;
 // For example clarity sake, i used the square40 plain function
-// But you can use $.centermouse( 'square', size ) to easily create function for various "square size",
+// But you can use $.mousecenter( 'square', size ) to easily create function for various "square size",
-// In this exemple: square40 === $.centermouse( 'square', 20 )
+// In this exemple: square40 === $.mousecenter( 'square', 20 )
-// You can extend $.centermouse to create new resizable shapes (@see end of jquery.centermouse.js)
+// You can extend $.mousecenter to create new resizable shapes (@see end of jquery.mousecenter.js)

 ```